aimeos/aimeos-docs/content/frontend/html/basket-components.md

 There's only the main component without subparts by default but you can add your own subparts using the [subpart configuration of the basket component](../../config/client-html/basket-standard.md#subparts).

-Most of the HTML layout code is located in the shared [https://github.com/aimeos/ai-client-html/blob/master/client/html/templates/common/summary/detail-default.php common summary detail partial] so you will have to revise it if you want to change the layout.
+Most of the HTML layout code is located in the shared [common summary partials](https://github.com/aimeos/ai-client-html/tree/master/client/html/templates/common/summary) so you will have to revise it if you want to change the layout.

-If you want to change the layout of the basket independently from the checkout summary and the confirmation e-mail, you can use the [client/html/basket/standard/summary/detail](../../config/client-html/basket-standard/summary/detail) configuration setting to point to a different partial file.
+If you want to change the layout of the basket independently from the checkout summary and the confirmation e-mail, you can use the [client/html/basket/standard/summary/detail](../../config/client-html/basket-standard.md#detail) configuration setting to point to a different partial file.

 ## Templates